nasa/openmct/CONTRIBUTING.md

 as the standards that will be applied when evaluating contributions.

 Please be aware that additional agreements will be necessary before we can accept changes from external contributors.

 ## Summary

 The short version:

-1. Write your contribution.
+1. Write your contribution or describe your idea in the form of an [GitHub issue](https://github.com/nasa/openmct/issues/new/choose) or [Starting a GitHub Discussion](https://github.com/nasa/openmct/discussions)
 2. Make sure your contribution meets code, test, and commit message standards as described below.
 3. Submit a pull request from a topic branch back to `master`.
 Include a check